Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Discussion

 \section{Discussion}

-In this research, we investigate older adults’ preferences for AI explanations, grounding our understanding in their lived experiences.
-Now, we discuss some resulting considerations for designing explanations for older adults (6.1), broader implications of our findings for HCXAI (6.2), and reflections on privacy and personalization in AI explanations (6.3).
+In this research, we investigated older adults’ preferences for AI explanations, grounding our understanding in their lived experiences.
+Now, we discuss some resulting considerations for designing AI explanations for older adults (5.1), and the broader lessons learned from our findings for Human-Centered AI Explanations (5.2).